sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VxLAN_Multihoming.md

 The following are configuration and management requirements for EVPN VxLAN Multihoming:

-1. All of the configurations and show outputs should be available through SONiC yang - REST, gNMI, and KLISH.
+1. All of the configurations and show outputs should be available through SONiC yang - REST, gNMI.
 2. All of the configurations and show outputs should be available through click/FRR-vtysh.

 ### 1.1.3 Platform requirements
 Support EVPN Multihoming on platforms having VxLAN capabilities.

-### 1.1.4 Package requirements
-Support EVPN Multihoming on Enterprise and Campus packages.

-### 1.1.5 Scalability Requirements
+### 1.1.4 Scalability Requirements

-The following are scalability requirements for EVPN VxLAN Multihoming:
+The following are targeted scale numbers for EVPN VxLAN Multihoming on platforms providing EVPN Multihoming capability:
 1. Support up to 1K EVPN ESIs in a given PoD/site.
 2. Support up to 128 EVPN ESIs on a given VTEP.
-3. Support up to 512 VxLAN VTEPs in a given PoD/site.
-4. Support maximum scale of MAC, ARP/ND, Routes currently allowed on the platforms.

-### 1.1.6 Convergence Requirements
+### 1.1.5 Convergence Requirements

 Achieve sub-second convergence in following failure scenarios:
 1. LAG link down